shamil707/AutoComplete/README.md

 		options is the data set which we wants to display in the Autocomplete

-		selectedValue is the user selected value from the Autocomplete
+		selected-item(Model Value) is the user selected value from the Autocomplete

+		Declare $scope.selectedValue = null;

   Dependency File..